jrenaud90/CyRK/README.md

 `pip install CyRK`

-This will create a dynamic (editable) link to the CyRK directory so that future updates can be more easily installed.
+If not installing from a wheel, CyRK will attempt to install Cython and Numpy in order to compile the cython code.

-During installation, CyRK will attempt to install Cython and Numpy in order to compile the cython code (unless installation is happening via a pre-compiled wheel).
 After the files have been compiled, cython will be uninstalled and CyRK's runtime dependencies (see setup.py for the latest list) will be installed instead.

 ### Installation Troubleshooting